kaby76/Trash/src/trinsert/readme.md

 # trinsert

+## Summary

+Insert string into points in a parse tree

+## Description

 Reads a parse tree from stdin, inserts text before or after nodes in the tree using the specified XPath expression, and writes the modified tree